When Tomorrow Comes (film): Development

 Charles Boyer and Irene Dunne had previously starred together in Love Affair, Leo McCarey's romantic dramedy distributed by RKO Pictures.
 It was a surprise hit, despite its troubled production, and viewers enjoyed watching Dunne and Boyer's characters fall in love.
 Hollywood was excited about the newest popular team-up, but Boyer was just announced to star in All This, and Heaven Too and was supposedly prepping for Intermezzo.
 Dunne was waiting for Universal Pictures to find a new project for her because she "owed" them a movie, and might have been the cause of Boyer abandoning his new films just as Universal revealed they were developing a new film that might be a contender for everyone's new favorite couple.
 Dwight Taylor wrote an adaptation of A Modern Cinderella, an unpublished story James M. Cain had sold to Universal in November the year before, but had rewritten the story in a style that could fit the Dunne-Boyer mold.
 Boyer noticed his character shared allusions to Love Affair's Michel Marnet and only accepted the role if he would receive the same pay (estimated $100,000) for his appearance.

 Filming took place in spring and was more relaxed than the Love Affair set, but Stahl was said to have lost 19 lb from the stress of retakes.

 After the movie's release, Photoplay magazine's October issue featured two essays written by Boyer and Dunne about each other, in the style of a parlor game where a player who briefly left the room guesses the secret noun other contestants chose by asking questions like "If I were that person, what kind of car would I be?"
 The editor explained: "Surely, working together as they do and have done, and being analytical, intelligent people, each would give a clear-limned portrait of the other; unbiased, colorful, exciting."
 Boyer's essay, "Irene: As Seen By Charles Boyer", described Dunne in prose, while Dunne's essay, "Charles: As Seen By Irene Dunne", described Boyer under topical subtitles, but Wes D. Gehring pointed out both essays' frequent references to fine art, as well as Dunne personifying Boyer through French impressionism.

 Controversy

 After the film's release, James M. Cain sued Universal Pictures, Taylor and Stahl for copyright infringement, arguing Taylor's deviation from A Modern Cinderella had sneaked in the church scene from his 1937 story Serenade, a story previously called "unfilmable".
 Taylor admitted he read Serenade during the time of its release but denied theft, whereas Stahl denied knowing of the story's existence.
-Cain lost the case in December 14, and Judge Leon Yankwich ruled there was no resemblance between neither the scenes or the movie and book.
+Cain lost the case in December 14, and Judge Leon Yankwich ruled there was no resemblance between the book's scenes and those in the film.
 Cain v.
 Universal Pictures Co. is noted as the first case in American law to use the scènes à faire doctrine.